 Binding holder failure at the pin(nail) after another ski season.
 Increased the diameter around the pin. ski_vise3.
 The original Swix profile screw also failed (stripped inside the plastic knob) so I modified the profile_nut2 since my original was a little harsh on the fingers.

 Print two of the profile_nuts and one of the ski vise and ski nut.
 Originally, the profile nuts were just scaled down versions of the ski nut.
 But then I rounded the corners of the ski nut so it wasn't so sharp.
 If I printed these again, I would just scale the ski nut down to the profile nut sizes.
 I printed in ABS with 50% infill

 The profile screws/bolts are 6mm and the printed piece captures the hex bolt head.
 I believe the vise piece is 10mm.
 The hardware store didn't have a bolt with a long enough threads so I bought threaded rod.
 I was planning to use a nut, but it screws into the print tight enough that I did not use a nut.
 I used a nail to catch the binding.
 Attaches to the table and ski as well as the original parts.

 Nordic Ski Wax Table Fittings. by jtrantow is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure jtrantow would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure jtrantow would love to see what you've printed.
+Please document your print and share a Make with the community.